Audit log

 Quick answer for InfoSec questionnaires

 CaseFlow's audit log cannot be altered or deleted after the fact.
 Trust-account events are kept for seven years on every plan.
 General events are kept for a configurable window.
 The log can be exported as CSV or as a tamper-sealed digital file, and it can be forwarded in real time to your firm's security platform (Splunk, Datadog, Microsoft Sentinel, Elastic, and similar).
-Each firm's audit log is held in its own isolated database — no other firm's activity ever appears in your records.
+Each firm's audit log is held in its own isolated database, so no other firm's activity ever appears in your records.

 What we log

 Logging is always on across every plan.
-Plans differ in how long events are kept, who can view them, and what export and integration tools are available — not in what gets captured.
+Plans differ in how long events are kept, who can view them, and what export and integration tools are available, not in what gets captured.

 | Category | Examples |